What is http and https?

 Does it make a difference to your rankings?

-John Mueller from Google recently discussed this and said that, “just as there is no inherent disadvantage, there is also no ranking-advantage from using SSL in web-search, so I wouldn’t use it in the vague hope that Google’s algorithms will value the website more.”
+Not too long ago John Mueller from Google discussed this and said that, “just as there is no inherent disadvantage, there is also no ranking-advantage from using SSL in web-search, so I wouldn’t use it in the vague hope that Google’s algorithms will value the website more.”

-However if implemented incorrectly changing your site from http to https can damage your site.
-So you need to ensure that all the redirects are correctly set up, that you don’t forget about internal links and canonicalization and that the infrastructure can handle the higher load when using https.
+However before you go rush out and demand that your webmaster implement SSL be warned…. if implemented incorrectly changing your site from http to https can damage your site rankings.
+So you need to ensure that all the redirects are correctly set up as 301s, that you don’t forget about internal links and canonicalization, and that the infrastructure can handle the higher load when using https.

 In short treat it with the same care, attention and caution as you would when moving to a new domain as that is what you are actually doing.